aldur/aldur.github.io/about.md

 please do!
 You'll find my contact information in the footer.

-🔑 If you need to _securely_ get in touch, [here](https://github.com/aldur.gpg)'s my GPG public key.
+🔑 If you need to _securely_ get in touch, [here](https://github.com/aldur.gpg)'s my PGP public key.

-⚖️ The opinions expressed here are my own and do not reflect those of my employers.
+⚖️ Opinions expressed here are my own and do not reflect those of my employers.